UniversalDependencies/UD_Indonesian-GSD/README.md

 * 2021-05-15 v2.8
   * Fixed non-projective punctuation with Udapi ud.FixPunct.
+  * Reduplicated plurals are now single tokens as in the other Indonesian treebanks.
 * 2019-11-15 v2.5
   * Google gave permission to drop the "NC" restriction from the license.
     This applies to the UD annotations (not the underlying content, of which Google claims no ownership or copyright).